 Jack and Mabel cannot fathom how Faina seems to have appeared from the pages of a fairy tale, yet they begin to love her as a daughter.
 However, Alaska can be a violent and mysterious place, but Faina transforms them all.

-If you are a super fan of Where the Crawdads Sing, you should definitely try this Winter book, as it has a very similar character arc.
+If you are a super fan of Where the Crawdads Sing, this is the winter book for you, as it has a very similar character arc.
 It also shares the historical backdrop of women in The Giver of Stars.

 Still Life by Louise Penny